fomightez/qgrid-notebooks/README.md

 ### Issues

--  I found a better solution than I used in my appmode repo for adding the dependencies that conda cannot handle and needs `pip install`.
+-  I couldn't get commands to handle dependencies conda wouldn't handle, i.e., need `pip`, placed in `postBuild` to work even though I made executable and had copied the exact one from the appmode repo.
+I found a better solution than I used in my appmode repo for adding the dependencies that conda cannot handle and needs `pip install`.
 Learned from [here](http://repo2docker.readthedocs.io/en/latest/samples.html#conda-mixed-requirements) that I can add sub-group for pip to the `environment.yml` and that fixes my issue with vpnotebook, vpython, and matplotlib_venn without need of another file.

 ----